Email nurturing overview

 Before diving into setup and configuration, let’s cover the terminology.

-A flow is Rizer’s term for a nurturing workflow or email sequence.
+A workflow is Rizer’s term for a nurturing workflow or email sequence.
 Each flow contains:

 • Audience criteria — Who should receive this flow (based on products, recycle reasons, competitors, etc.)